 A crown is a covering that encases (or caps) the entire surface of a tooth, restoring it to its original shape and size.
 A crown strengthens and protects tooth structure that cannot be restored with dental fillings or other types of restorations.

-Although there are several types of crowns, porcelain (tooth-coloured) crowns are the most popular.
-They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.
+While there are many types of crowns, porcelain (tooth-coloured) crowns are the most popular because of their durability.
+Like most dental restorations, however, they may need to be replaced eventually.
+Porcelain crowns are designed to mimic the shape, size, and colour of your teeth giving you a natural, long-lasting, beautiful smile.

-You will be given care instructions and encouraged to have regular dental visits to monitor your new crown.
+You will be given careful instructions and encouraged to have regular dental visits to monitor your new crown.